 Presenter

-Joe Sabado, Deputy Chief Information Officer, UC Santa Barbara
+Joe Sabado, Deputy Chief Information Officer at the University of California at Santa

 The real work begins after the first draft.
 This session addresses: